Obama Administration Blocked International Cocaine Smuggling Investigation Over Iran Nuclear Deal [Report]

 The Obama administration was allegedly so intent on concluding the Iran nuclear deal that it short-circuited a secret DEA-led task force investigation into a global drug trafficking operation by Hezbollah, a group officially designated as a foreign terrorist organization by the U.S. State Department.

-The Iran deal is considered one of President Obama’s signature achievements.
+The Iran deal is considered one of President Obama’s signature accomplishments.

 The U.S. Drug Enforcement Administration launched “Operation Cassandra” in 2008 to probe Hezbollah’s drug-smuggling networks throughout the world, a comprehensive report published by Politico explained, but ran into obstacles from the federal bureaucracy.